Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: From Anomaly Detection to Lifelong Anomaly Detection

-In the first, monitoring human conditions to detect harmful states must be able to deal with many human activities, each presenting a unique definition of the normal class.
+First, monitoring human conditions to detect harmful states must be able to deal with many human activities, each presenting a unique definition of the normal class.
 In this setting, new life habits bring new activities that can be assimilated as tasks to be learned by the model (e.g., jogging, characterized by a high heart rate that should not be considered anomalous behavior).
 Forgetting activities carried out in the past is not acceptable in this setting and brings a number of practical disadvantages, which are systematically described in Section \ref{sec:lifelong_anomaly_detection_drawbacks}.

 Another example is the detection of intrusions in a cloud environment, which requires the ability to deal with a dynamic environment where multiple virtual servers (cloud instances) are added or removed over time.
 Such instances have different characteristics of normal behavior that depend on active services and user interactions.
-The system must be able to adjust and detect anomalies in traffic patterns in new cloud instances, but, at the same time, it should not decrease its performance when analyzing traffic from previous cloud instances.
+The system must be able to adjust and detect anomalies in traffic patterns in new cloud instances, but, at the same time, it should not decrease its performance when analyzing traffic from already monitored cloud instances.

-Looking at a different domain, the identification of faults and malfunctioning in cyber-physical systems is characterized by a very dynamic environment with multiple operating conditions and different uncontrollable inputs (e.g., geophysical factors in nature) that change over time.
+Looking at a different domain, the identification of faults and malfunctioning in cyber-physical systems, { such as water treatment plants or smart grids}, is characterized by a very dynamic environment with multiple operating conditions and different uncontrollable inputs (e.g., geophysical factors in nature) that change over time.
 Moreover, components also age over time or are replaced with other components with different specifications.
 In this context, the model should be able to deal with tasks corresponding to different operating conditions.

-All these domains are characterized by a number of evolving emerging conditions that require prompt model adaptation, as well as recurring conditions that require the ability to preserve the knowledge of previously observed conditions.
-This duality creates the ideal conditions for the adoption of lifelong anomaly detection.
+All these domains are characterized by {challenges such as} a number of evolving emerging conditions that require prompt model adaptation, as well as recurring conditions that require the ability to preserve the knowledge of previously observed conditions.
+This duality creates the ideal conditions for the adoption of lifelong anomaly detection. {However, to verify this assumption, it is important to assess whether lifelong scenarios impact the performance of non-lifelong anomaly detection models \textbf{(RQ1)}, and whether adopting knowledge retention capabilities actually results in an improvement for such models in lifelong scenarios \textbf{(RQ2)}.}